sebastien-bouffier/Bidoo/README.md

 ## How to

-You can find information on that plugins pack on the wiki [wiki](https://github.com/sebastien-bouffier/Bidoo/wiki).
+You can find information on that plugins pack on the [wiki](https://github.com/sebastien-bouffier/Bidoo/wiki).
 When doing tests it happens that I record a video so you may find some ideas on how to use those modules [here](https://www.youtube.com/bidoo).

 ## Last changes

 MOiRE is CV automated but you can override the automation which is ... cool (thanks "nay-seven" for the idea !!!).

 ## License